designmynight/designmynight-developers/site/content/api/users-api/index.md

 {{</note>}}

 {{<warning title="Deprecated">}}
-  The use of this endpoint for retrieving and updating _customer_ information is deprecated.
+  The use of this endpoint for retrieving and updating Collins _customer_ information is deprecated.
 Please use https://docs.collinsbookings.com/#tag/Customers instead.
 {{</warning>}}

 ## Overview